kusanagi/kusanagi-sdk-python/README.md

 $ pip install kusanagi-sdk-python
 ```

-Or to run all unit tests and code coverage:
+The unit tests and code coverage runs using `pytest`.

+To run the tests [install poetry](https://python-poetry.org/docs/#installation) and run:

 ```
-$ pytest
+$ poetry run pytest
 ```

 Getting Started